dipayandutta/Slowloris-Python/README.md

     Connected: 654 Close: 27710 Error: 0
     Connected: 800 Close: 29100 Error: 0

 But this is bad.
-Can you see how errors are more then connections are closed connections?
+Can you see how errors are more then closed connections?
 This is something that you should deal with and re-configure your stuff.

     Connected: 400 Close: 10 Error: 754